 Process ID HWE.2 Process name Hardware Design Process purpose The purpose of the Hardware Design process is to provide an evaluated design, that is suitable for manufacturing, and to derive production-relevant data.
-Process outcomes As a result of successful implementation of this process: A HW architecture and HW detailed design is developed.
-The HW requirements are allocated to the hardware components or their interfaces.
-The interfaces between the HW components are defined.
-The dynamic behaviour of the HW components is defined.
-The HW architecture and the HW detailed design are evaluated.
-Consistency and bidirectional traceability are established between hardware requirements and hardware components.
-Hardware production data is derived from the HW detailed design and communicated to the affected parties.
-Information for production test is derived from the HW detailed design and communicated to the affected parties.

-- 9) Special characteristics are identified and communicated to all affected parties. - 10) The hardware architecture and the hardware detailed design are communicated to all affected parties.
+Process outcomes As a result of successful implementation of this process: 1) A HW architecture and HW detailed design is developed.
+2) The HW requirements are allocated to the hardware elements and their interfaces.
+3) The interfaces between the HW elements are defined.
+4) The dynamic behaviour of the HW elements is defined.
+5) The HW architecture and the HW detailed design are evaluated.
+6) Consistency and bidirectional traceability are established between hardware requirements and hardware elements.
+7) Hardware production data is derived from the HW detailed design and communicated to the affected parties.
+8) Information for production test is derived from the HW detailed design and communicated to the affected parties.
+9) Special characteristics are identified and communicated to all affected parties.
+10) The hardware architecture and the hardware detailed design are communicated to all affected parties.